defisapiens/decentrapay/README.md

 ## Running DaiPay

-To run the server, use the following command:
+To run the server in the development mode, use the following command:

+        npm run dev

+For the production mode:

+        npm run build
         npm start

 By default, DaiPay connects to 127.0.0.1:27017/daipay.
 You can override the default connection settings by using MONGO_URL environment variable